arkadiusz22/js-algorithms-and-data-structures/algorithms/problemSolving/problemSolving.md

 - Use pointers for positions in input data
 - Move pointers based on conditions
-- Efficient for minimal space, avoids nested loops
+- Efficient for minimal space, avoids nested loops, reduces number of iterations
+- Used frequently in sorted arrays
 - Example: `sumZero`, `countUniqueValues`, `isSubsequence`
+- 2 variants:
+  - Both pointers move in the same direction – e.g., fast and slow pointers, detection of patterns or cycles
+  - Pointers move from the edges inward – checking for pairs, palindromes, reversals, k-size comparisons

 ---